Skip to contents

 # - semantic_suggestions.csv (if present)

-# - README-review.txtcreate_sdp() is the main path.
-It writes the canonical metadata/*.csv files plus your data/*.csv tables, adds a review checklist, and only seeds code-level semantic suggestions by default for factor/categorical source columns.
-In interactive use it can also mention an available package update; set check_updates = FALSE to skip that check.
+create_sdp() is the main path.
+It writes the canonical metadata/*.csv files plus your data/*.csv tables, adds a short review checklist, writes prefilled semantic drafts directly into metadata/column_dictionary.csv and metadata/tables.csv only where target fields were blank, and keeps semantic_suggestions.csv as a fallback shortlist when you want more context or a better match.
+Code-level semantic seeding stays conservative by default for factor and low-cardinality character source columns.
+Before SPSR/EDH upload, run validate_salmon_datapackage(pkg_path, require_iris = TRUE) to catch package/data/codes mismatches in one pass.
+In interactive use create_sdp() can also mention an available package update; set check_updates = FALSE to skip that check.

 To continue: